JuliaLang/www.julialang.org/jsoc/gsoc/diffeq.md

-Parameter identifiability analysis is an analysis that describes whether the parameters of a dynamical system can be identified from data or whether they are redundent.
+Parameter identifiability analysis is an analysis that describes whether the parameters of a dynamical system can be identified from data or whether they are redundant.
 There are two forms of identifiability analysis: structural and practical.
 Structural identifiability analysis relates changes in the solution of the ODE directly to other parameters, showcasing that it is impossible to distinguish between parameter A being higher and parameter B